Member, Northern Ireland Regional Council

 What is the commitment?

-- Attend three Northern Ireland Regional Council meetings per year and the annual symposium in May/June (meetings are currently being held online).
+- Attend 3 Northern Ireland Regional Council meetings per year and the annual symposium (most meetings are being held online).

 - Support NIRC in providing advice to local NHS and other healthcare providers on provision of pathology services.